Altair-Bueno/altair-bueno.github.io/Waddle.md

 | `templates` | Templates that need parsing |
 | `replace_dic` | Dictionary of `keys: values`. this values will be replaced on the template|

+Additionally, you can replace keys using your system's shell enviroment variables.
+For example, you can use on a template the variable `$HOME` and it will be transformed into `/Users/username`.
+Please note that config's dictionary has preference over the system's enviroment variable, so values will first be searched on the provided dictionary

 To see examples of usage, check the [settings.yaml](config/settings.yaml)

 Once set up everything, run this from the command line on the root folder